aka-vm/Hello-CV/MNIST-Digit 8k params/Readme.md

 ## Why the Hell?
-First of all, While doing this challenge I'm Jobless, It was suggested by a senior he emphasized on the fact that It'll be a good learning experience.
+First of all, While doing this challenge I'm looking for a job, It was suggested by a senior he emphasized on the fact that It'll be a good learning experience.

-One Good Application of this is that we can use this model in a microcontroller for inference.
-8k parameters means  memory of 16kB(Float16), For an ESP-MCU this amount of memory is available.
+One Good Application of this is that we can use this model in a `16-bit` microcontroller for inference.
+8k parameters means memory of 16kB(Float16).
 So, we can use this model in a microcontroller.

 This Problem emelutes the condition perfectely where we have to use a small model with limited resources.
 Further down the road I may also try reducing the data, as having a good data is not always possible.